eflautt/ga-data-science/lessons/lesson-14/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Latent Variables and Natural Language Processing
-Week # | Lesson 14
+Week 7 | Lesson 14

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

 - Understand what _latent_ variables are
 - Understand the uses of _latent variables_ in language processing
 - Use the _word2vec_ and _LDA_ algorithms of _gensim_

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

 - Install `gensim` with `pip install gensim`
 - Previous introduction to _unsupervised learning_
 - Previous introduction to probability distributions, specifically discrete multinomial distributions
 - Previous lesson on NLP essentials, including experience with `spacy`

-- EXTRA: If you are interested in students accessing the Twitter API themselves, they will need to setup Twitter API credentials.
-There are instructions at [](twitter-instructions.md)
+- EXTRA: If you are interested in accessing the Twitter API, you will need to setup Twitter API credentials.
+[Here are instructions](./code/twitter-instructions.md)

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*

 - EXTRA: If you are interested in retrieving tweets as well, you will need to setup Twitter API credentials.
 There are instructions at [](twitter-instructions.md)

 ### LESSON GUIDE